 A. Renewal Application is Approved.
-The Application for renewal is approved by the Sponsor.
+The Renewal Application is approved by the Sponsor.
 It is the intent of the parties that this Contract shall constitute the School's Charter.
-A copy of the Renewal Application and any amendments approved by the Sponsor on March 17, 2015 are attached hereto as Appendix 1 and constitutes a part of this Charter.
+A copy of the Renewal Application is attached hereto as Appendix 1 and constitutes a part of this Charter.
 In the event of any conflict between the Renewal Application and any other provision of this Charter, the Charter provision shall control.